zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.service.preferIpAddress**

     Set the value of this property to `true` to advertise a service IP address instead of its hostname.

+    **Note:** If you set this property to `true`, you need to modify the value of `discoveryLocations:` to use IP address instead of hostname, otherwise Eureka won't be able to find the services registered and as consequence the **available-replicas** will be empty.

+    **Note:** Enabling this property may also cause issues with SSL certificates and Subject Alternative Name (SAN), so this must be taken in count when configuring this parameter.

 * **apiml.cache.storage.location**

     This property specifies the location of the EhCache used by Spring.

+    **Note:** It is necessary for the API ML process to have write access to that location.

 * **apiml.gateway.timeoutMillis**